 Meant to improve software security, the Open Worldwide Application Security Project (OWASP) provides a diverse array of projects, tools, and strategies to the general public.
 These are free of charge and heavily encouraged for all types of users, developers, and security professionals.

-One of OWASP's most noteworthy offerings is its iconic Top 10 list of security risks.
+One of OWASP's most noteworthy offerings is its iconic top ten list of security risks.
 As OWASP explains, this collection of concerns "represents a broad consensus about the most critical security risks to web applications."

 Security threats are constantly changing, so it's safe to assume that frequent adjustments are required for the OWASP Top 10.
 Typically, official updates are released between every three and four years.
 Based on this usual timeline, we can expect a new version of OWASP to appear in 2024 or 2025.
 With software development — especially in the open-source realm — progressing at a rapid pace, it’s important to keep up to date on all of the updates to the OWASP Top 10.

 The most recent OWASP Top 10 was released in 2021.
-Prior to this, there had not been a substantial update since 2017.
+Before this, there had not been a substantial update since 2017.
 While there have been several significant security developments since then, the 2021 edition remains relevant and well-respected in cybersecurity.

 While critics argue that simply focusing on ten main risks could cause organizations to overlook other significant threats, there's no denying that OWASP provides a strong starting point.